English Literature, Culture and Society

-The specialisation English Literature, Culture, and Society, is rooted in literary analysis but also works at the forefront of interdisciplinary humanities scholarship.
-The program provides students with insight into the history and theory of literature in English and explores its relationship with other media.
+The specialisation English Literature, Culture and Society is rooted in literary analysis but also works at the forefront of interdisciplinary humanities scholarship.
+The programme provides students with insight into the history and theory of literature in English and explores its relationship with other media.
 In the process, we engage key issues of intellectual concern in society, politics and culture.
 English Literature is understood in the broadest sense, as a diverse and complex mode of expression that includes works from American, British, Commonwealth, and postcolonial contexts.
-Specialising in English Literature as part of the Literature, Culture, and Society MA is suitable for you if you want to study the literature and culture of the United Kingdom and beyond in the context of several other European languages and cultures.
-If you are aiming for an even more specialized degree in the literature of the English-speaking world, you would be better advised to choose the Master's in English Literature.
+Specialising in English Literature as part of the Literature, Culture and Society MA is suitable for you if you want to study the literature and culture of the United Kingdom and beyond in the context of several other European languages and cultures.
+If you are aiming for an even more specialised degree in the literature of the English-speaking world, you would be better advised to choose the Master's in English Literature and Culture.

 The specialisation French Literature focuses on French culture, literature, arts and film in a broad perspective.
-Intercultural relations for instance are foregrounded in the study of France's exchanges and connections with European and other cultures, and of postcolonial issues.
-Another example are intermedial relations, that are foregrounded in the comparative study of literature, film, the plastic arts, or the graphic novel.
+Intercultural relations, for instance, are foregrounded in the study of France's exchanges and connections with European and other cultures, and of postcolonial issues.
+Another example are intermedial relations, that come to the fore in the comparative study of literature, film, the plastic arts, or the graphic novel.
 The influential position of France and French culture, especially literature, during several centuries, including the influence of the democratic and republican model of the nineteenth century, has now indeed evolved into a situation in which France and French literature is more intensely intertwined with other European and non-European cultures, and with a diverse array of media.

-In the specialisation Scandinavian Literature, Culture and Society, students focus on the (traditionally) close relationship between literature and society in Danish, Norwegian and Swedish literature, as for example in the course on Identity and Migration in Modern Scandinavian Literature, in which the alleged deconstruction of the Scandinavian welfare model is examined.
-Scandinavian literature, both canonized texts and those representing voices from the margins of society, is also represented in the electives on Urban Fiction, the Extreme Contemporary Novel and the Postmodern Detective.
+In the specialisation Scandinavian Literature, Culture and Society, students focus on the (traditionally) close relationship between literature and society in Danish, Norwegian and Swedish literature, as, for example, in the course on Identity and Migration in Modern Scandinavian Literature, in which the alleged deconstruction of the Scandinavian welfare model is examined.
+Scandinavian literature, both canonised texts and those representing voices from the margins of society, is also represented in the electives on Urban Fiction, the Extreme Contemporary Novel and the Postmodern Detective.